La Negra Tiene Tumbao: Musical composition

 The lead single, first track, and title track, "La Negra Tiene Tumbao" combines elements of salsa music, reggae music and hip hop music.
 The song's title translates (from Cuban slang Spanish, as in music of Afro-Cuban origin, tumbao is the basic rhythm played on the bass) to "The Black Woman has Style" or "The Black Woman has Attitude".
 The song was composed in minor key and incorporates the use of vocal call and response.

 Chart performance

+La Negra Tiene Tumbao achieved significant commercial success upon its release, with Cruz expressing surprise at the album's initial sales.
+It peaked at number five of US Billboard Latin Albums and number two of US Tropical albums.
+She recalled that initially found it difficult to believe reports that large numbers of copies were being purchased, later attributing the response to the album's combination of traditional salsa with more contemporary rhythms.
+Cruz specifically credited producer Sergio George's arrangements for incorporating modern elements into the record.

+Cruz described the stylistic approach as consistent with her longstanding effort to keep her music current.
+At the suggestion of her manager, she encouraged George to incorporate elements of rap and hip hop into several songs, a decision she said she was proud of.
+She characterized the album as retaining enough traditional salsa for her established audience while also incorporating sounds that younger listeners could "identify with and dance to", describing that balance as a key factor in her continued commercial success.

 After her 2002 tour of Europe, the album re-entered the Billboard Latin Albums chart at number thirty-seven for the week of 3 August 2002.
 It also reentered the Billboard Tropical Albums chart at number six.
+It was the 6th of Billboard Top Tropical/Salsa Albums of 2002.

 Following Cruz's death in July 2003, La Negra Tiene Tumbao reentered the Billboard Latin Albums chart at number eight, for the week of 2 August 2003.
 It also reentered the Billboard Tropical Albums chart at number two, behind Cruz's own Hits Mix (2002).